-You are eligible to receive a benefit from the Annuity Plan when you retire.
+You are eligible to receive a benefit from the Annuity Plan when you retire if you have an Account.
 Under the Annuity Plan, retirement means you are approved for a pension by the Iron Workers District Council of Southern Ohio & Vicinity Pension Trust, or from another Iron Worker District.
 Retirement also means the attainment of Normal Retirement Age, which is 65.